Frequently Asked Questions

-How do we get between the campuses?
+How will we travel between campuses?

-Most of the time you will be driven in an ABCi car by staff between the campuses.
+Most of the time you will be driven in a College car by staff between the campuses.
 Due to logistics, you may on occasion be asked to travel by train between the campuses.
 For this reason any luggage you bring with you should be small and light enough to carry on a train.
 You will be notified of any moves you will be making like this in advance.

-The College Welfare Team is here to take care of all Student Teacher welfare needs and they take all concerns into consideration.
+The College Welfare Coordinator is here to take care of all Student Teacher welfare needs and they take all concerns into consideration.
 We also have a strict Student Teacher warning system in order to maintain a comfortable standard of living for all.

 What do I do if I feel sick?
 What do I do if I have an out-of-hours emergency?

 Our Welfare and HR staff begin their day at 6:30am.
 If you are ill please contact them and they will help get you to a doctor.
-There is always a member of management on call over the weekend to help solve any emergencies and their contact information can be found on the course calendar.
+There is always a member of staff on call over the weekend to help solve any emergencies and their contact information can be found on the course calendar.